agentproto

 Reference Implementation

-• operator-orchestrator.ts — the runtime that turns an operator configuration into a Mastra agent + executes turns
+• An operator orchestrator that turns an operator configuration into a runnable agent and executes turns.

-• routing/ — mention-resolution, multi-operator triage, pass logic
+• A routing module — mention resolution, multi-operator triage, pass logic.

-• generation/ — turn generation strategies (sequential vs think-then-speak, normal vs deep work mode)
+• A generation module — turn-generation strategies (sequential vs think-then-speak, normal vs deep-work mode).

 Backwards Compatibility